Sneak peek—Will & Virginia

 “Calling Joe,” the invisible voice replies, followed seconds later by the sound of a phone ringing.

 “Yeah, for a minute.”

 “In bed?
 Ready?”

 “Sadly, not.
 I’m amped.
-And I have to be up in four hours.”
+And I have to be up in five hours.”

 Joe inhales long and loud, then sighs as he exhales.
 Being the good Pavlovian dog I am, I mimic him.
 Then Joe yawns.
 I open my mouth to copy him, but the trigger doesn’t work.
 “Fuck,” I moan.